Johnseli/demo-repo/README.md

 This is just to test the branching function i will try to perform pull requests for verification from the responsibel person

-##edited from local git program
+Edited from local git program
-test one
+--Test one
+Yohannes